AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

         eth0_mac: "{ { ansible_facts['eth0']['macaddress'] } }" #nevermind this awkward space between the brackets. otherwise it would not render correctly
 ```

-Next, we need DHCP server.
+Next, we need a DHCP server.

 ```yaml
     - name: Install DHCP server